Romea/romea-ros2-joy/romea_joystick_bringup/README.md

 # 2) Joystick meta-description #

 As seen below joystick meta-description file is a yaml file constituted by four items.
 The first item is the name of joystick defined by user.
 The second one is the configuration of ROS2 driver used to control joystick (see section 4 for more explanations).
-The third item provides basics specifications of the joystick (ytpe, model).
+The third item provides basics specifications of the joystick (type, model).
 Finally, the last item gives the topics to be recorded into the ROS bag during experiments or simulation.
 Thanks to remappings written into launch files, joy topics are always the same for each drivers.

 Example :
 ```yaml